grafzahl-io/birth-alarm/README.md

 The device is mounted on the chin strap of the horse's holster.
 A gyro sensor is tracking the devices position and triggers an alarm if the horse lies down.
 The push notification is sent to a server, where the registered Apps are notified.

+## Roadmap v2

+- improve sleep mode and add configuration for sensitivity

+- improve case: simpler, more durable, waterproof

+- reset button to reset wifi configuration and settings

-## Roadmap
+## Roadmap v1

 - creating a DIY manual for everyone to reproduce the device

-- configurable WLAN SSID and Password through Bluetooth
+- ~~configurable WLAN SSID and Password through Bluetooth~~

-- smaller battery and smaller device case
+- ~~smaller battery and smaller device case~~

-- adding a measure unit to send an warning for low battery
+- ~~adding a measure unit to send an warning for low battery~~

-- replacing the hardware components with smaller ones
+- ~~replacing the hardware components with smaller ones~~

 ## Feedback